-Pink Floyd’s Vera Lynn Turning 100, Releases New 2017 Album For Charity
+Vera Lynn Turning 100, Releases New 2017 Album For Charity

 Although all she wanted was her voice to be heard, in 1944, Vera Lynn also dealt with the public debating about female radio announcers and whether or not they should be taken off the air.

-[Feature Image by Keystone/Getty Images]
+[Featured Image by Keystone/Getty Images]